DriveVision logo

 If you’re experiencing radio interference, try the following steps to diagnose and reduce the issue:

-1. Unplug the rear camera – See if the interference goes away when the rear camera is disconnected.
-If it does, the rear camera wiring may be affecting your vehicle's antenna.
+Check whether the interference goes away when the rear camera is disconnected.
+If it does, the rear camera or its cable routing may be interacting with the vehicle’s antenna system.

-4. Use ferrite cores – Attaching ferrite beads (clip-on ferrite noise suppressors) to the power cable and rear camera cable can help filter out electromagnetic interference.
+Clip-on ferrite noise suppressors fitted to the power cable and rear camera cable can help reduce electromagnetic interference.

-5. Try a different power source – If using a 12V cigarette lighter plug, test with a hardwire kit instead, as some power adapters can introduce interference.
+If you’re using the 12V cigarette lighter plug, test with a hardwire kit instead.
+Some power adapters can introduce electrical noise.

-6. Ensure secure connections – Loose wiring or poor grounding can contribute to interference.
-Double-check that all connections are firmly in place.
+Loose connectors or poor grounding can contribute to interference.
+Double-check that all connections are fully seated and secure.

 Was this article helpful?